 The dedication to reducing the environmental footprint while traveling shouldn’t stop when you come back from your trip.
 It should multiply.
 By sharing addresses of eco-lodges and sustainable street food places with your loved ones, you bring the movement into masses.
 And that’s how the ripple effect starts.

-Educate others about the consequences of using plastic on the road, use real-life examples to show them [don’t tell] how unethical animal attractions are, and give them the required resources for making green choices from there onwards.
+Educate others about the consequences of using plastic on the road, use real-life examples to show them [don’t tell] how unethical many animal attractions are, and give them the required resources for making green choices from there onwards.
 It’s about time we jump on this bandwagon of environmental mindfulness together.

 Torben Lonne is a dad, a scuba diver and an ocean lover who is deeply concerned with how we are treating our oceans.
 He runs Divein.com, an online magazine about scuba diving and about how divers can make a positive difference for the environment.